Bhargav-Thummar/A-Bowling-Game/README.md

 - Registered game will be stored in session so user don't need to pass game in each API request
 - Frames will create & terminate automatically based on rules of game so user don't need to change and pass frame in each API request
 - Integrate error handling module to rescue from all type of standard error and present it in readable format
+- Write test cases using Rspec for game & frame models with an example of completed game

 ## Setup application
 To run application locally, follow these steps: